-- 40. Each team is responsible for finding a suitable venue from which to participate.
+- 43. Each team is responsible for finding a suitable venue from which to participate.
 The venue must be a quiet location which can be closed and private and which has adequate and reliable internet connectivity and have a desk and chairs for the oralists during the argument.
-Locations in open spaces or hallways or cybercafes or similar areas are NOT permitted. - 41.
+Locations in open spaces or hallways or cybercafes or similar areas are NOT permitted. - 44.
 Each team shall prepare the appropriate setups to participate in the competition with a computer screen or monitor, microphone and camera with internet connectivity.
-The team's camera and microphone should be firmly positioned at the appropriate distance throughout the argument so as to ensure both team members are visible and to ensure their voices are clearly audible.

-- 42. Microphones of participants in the competition must be muted at any time during the proceedings unless they are making their oral presentation.
-Any communication between the team members shall be in any written or electronic medium to prevent disruption.
-The team members must avoid any noise or inappropriate behavior which may disturb the proceedings. - 43.
-Team members are not allowed to communicate with their respective coaches and any other person during the oral rounds.
-Each team must certify that there is no one in the room providing assistance with them or observing the oral rounds. - 44.
+The team's camera and microphone should be firmly positioned at the appropriate distance throughout the argument so as to ensure both team members are visible and to ensure their voices are clearly audible. - 45.
+Microphones of participants in the competition must be muted at any time during the proceedings unless they are making their oral presentation.
+The team members must avoid any noise or inappropriate behavior which may disturb the proceedings. - 46.
+Each team must certify that there is no one in the room providing assistance with them or observing the oral rounds. - 47.
 Each oralist may communicate with the judges, and the judges may communicate with that oralist, only during his or her allotted time.
-The judges may, where necessary, communicate with an oralist, or another participant or observer in the Online Moot, to ensure the orderly conduct of the Moot (for example, to request participants or observers to turn off their camera or mute their microphone, or to clarify the spelling of an oralist's name). - 45.
+The judges may, where necessary, communicate with an oralist, or another participant or observer in the Online Moot, to ensure the orderly conduct of the Moot (for example, to request participants or observers to turn off their camera or mute their microphone, or to clarify the spelling of an oralist's name). - 48.
 In order to prevent problems with the bandwidth during the competition, online streaming will not be done.
 Teams are prohibited from sharing the virtual room log in credentials to keep the quality of the connection as high as possible and to prevent any potential scouting.
-As far as practicable, the final round will be cast online and may be recorded by the Organizing Committee.
-No recording, whether audio or video, of the whole or any part of an Online Moot is permitted by any Team or Observer. - 46.
+No recording, whether audio or video, of the whole or any part of an Online Moot is permitted by any Team or Observer. - 49.
 A Team may request authorization for any other person connected to the Team to be provided with a link to allow him or her to observe an online moot remote from any member of the Team.
-All persons granted permission must have their camera switched off and microphone muted at all times. - 47.
-During on online moot, team members or observers affiliated with a Team may not directly or indirectly indicate their school to the judges, including through the display of screen names, the wearing of name tags, logos, or other signifiers, or the placement of folders, files, or other materials identifying their school in such a way as may be visible to a judge. - 48.
-The administrator must provide for time to be kept during each online moot by way of a time keeper showing timecards such that the oralists and the judges are able to see those cards. - 49.
-Should there be a significant interruption or drop in the connection of any team, the team shall immediately inform the Administrator.
-The proceedings shall be paused until the team whose connection dropped is able to reestablish their connection.
+All persons granted permission must have their camera switched off and microphone muted at all times. - 50.
+The administrator must provide for time to be kept during each online moot by way of a timekeeper showing timecards such that the oralists and the judges are able to see those cards.

+51. Should there be a significant interruption or drop in the connection of any team, the proceedings shall be paused until the team whose connection dropped is able to reestablish their connection.
 A team is given a maximum of five (5) minutes to reconnect, otherwise they shall forfeit the match.
 This five-minute period can only be availed of once per team per match.